-For the mortality and readmission outcomes, the expected value for a particular hospital was calculated as the average of the predicted probabilities for each patient (i.e., hospitalization) in the analysis.
+For the complication outcomes, the expected value for a particular hospital was calculated as the average of the predicted probabilities for each patient (i.e., hospitalization) in the analysis.
 This was done to adjust for the risk inherent to each particular hospital's patient population.